-The idea for Passing Hats started when an acquaintance from high school reached out on Facebook stating she was coming to Dallas for her daughter to be treated for cancer.
+The idea for Passing Hats started when an acquaintance from high school reached out on Facebook, stating she was coming to Dallas for her daughter to be treated for cancer.
 I answered her and found out what colors her daughter liked best.
-Of course it was pink and purple.
+Of course, it was pink and purple.
 I knitted a few hats for her and for some of the other children on the floor she was on.
 Being stuck in a hospital bed is not fun.
 I asked her to get out of bed and hand the hats out to the other kids on her floor.
-It helped her and brought a smile to her face and Passing the Hat was born.
+It helped her and brought a smile to her face, and Passing the Hat was born.

 We started with 8 individuals knitting 35-40 hats per month and I was thrilled.
-Since then we have grown and are now averaging 250 hats being made per week.
-There are currently 11 locations making hats and a hand full of individuals by knitting, crocheting and looming.
-Hats are now being distributed to over 50 locations in Texas where cancer patients are being treated.
+Since then we have grown.
+We were in 7 locations in Texas and 7 locations in Colorado making hats and a hand full of individuals by knitting, crocheting, looming, and sewing hats.
+Hats are now being distributed to over 50 locations in Texas and 23 in Colorado, 3 in Arizona, and growing, where cancer patients are being treated.

 Exciting News: We are working with The National Ovarian Cancer Colation and their Faces of Hope program.
 We are placing a teal hat in one of their teal bags going nationwide.